 Nogah Ofer specialises in civil claims and public law challenges against the police and other bodies within the criminal justice system.
 She has particular expertise in obtaining remedies for victims of miscarriages of justice both by suing the police and through the statutory scheme operated by the Ministry of Justice, and has represented many clients who have spent years in prison before their convictions were quashed.

-Nogah has extensive experience in representing bereaved families at inquests into deaths in custody, in prisons, police stations, during arrest and as a result of police shootings.
+Nogah’s practice includes representing bereaved families at inquests into deaths in custody, in prisons, police stations, during arrest and as a result of police shootings.
 She strives to help families uncover the truth and obtain accountability through the inquest process and through civil claims.